voynix/paroxysm/README.md

 ##### Input
 At present **paroxysm** includes no input operators.
 An `in` operator is planned for a future release.
 # Misc Notes
-**paroxysm** has no error-recovery or reporting mechanism at present; any errors will cause the program to terminate with assertion failure.
+**paroxysm** has no error-recovery or reporting mechanism at present; any errors will cause the program to terminate with an assertion failure.
 More user-friendly error-reporting is planned for a future release.

 The preferred extension for **paroxysm** files is `.pxy`.
 # Formal Specification